KKQ-KKQ/sf2convert/README.md

 ## Notes
+1. This application uses a lot of memory.

-Try the following command if you cannot run the utility on MacOS.
+2. Try the following command if you cannot run the utility on MacOS.

     `xattr -c sf2convert`

 ## How To Compile